 Writer Jack Pollexfen has a pretty decent SF pedigree.
 A newspaper reporter, he got into the movie business in the early forties when MGM wanted him to turn one of his articles into a movie script.
 His budding career was interrupted by the war, as he served four years writing education and information films for the US air force.
 Upon returning he formed a company with English-born Aubrey Wisberg, with whom he produced and wrote a good dozen films low-budget films between 1949 and 1955.
 Wisberg and Pollexfen specialised in two genres.
 One was the re-imagining of famous historical romances, with films such as The Treasure of Monte Christo (1949), The Lady in the Iron Mask (1952), Captain John Smith and Pocahontas (1953) and Return to Treasure Island (1954).
 The other one was the one they would be remembered for: science fiction.
-The duo wrote and produced the afore-mentioned The Man from Planet X, the post-apocalyptic tribal women exploitation film Captive Women (1952) and The Neanderthal Man (1953).
+The duo wrote and produced the afore-mentioned The Man from Planet X, the post-apocalyptic tribal women exploitation film Captive Women (1952, review) and The Neanderthal Man (1953).
 As stated, Wisberg was not involved in The Son of Dr. Jekyll, and by 1957, when Pollexfen wrote Daughter of Dr. Jekyll, the partnership had already ended.

 In 1956 Pollexfen directed Lon Chaney, Jr. in the low-budget SF movie Indestructible Man, essentially an uncredited remake of Chaney’s earlier movie Man Made Monster (1941, review).
 He also produced and co-wrote the infamous Monstrosity in 1958, which wasn’t released until 1963.
 A plagued production, Pollexfen fired the director and finished directing the film himself.
 The production company ran out of money halfway through, and tried fixing the film in post over the next years, but according to Pollexfen it was doomed to fail.
 Pollexfen went into semi-retirement after the release of Monstrosity and passed away in 2003.
 For more on Pollexfen, please see Tom Weaver’s well-researched obituary.